-- Consider making the most of 20% tax relief on personal pension contributions. - If you are over 55, consider the potentially serious tax implications of accessing your pension early and always seek advice before you do this. - Do you have unused allowances from previous tax years which will soon expire? - Have you reviewed both you and your partner's pension contributions? - · Can you afford to pay more into your pension? - Are you aware of the potential inheritance tax benefits of maximising your pension fund? - Review your letter of instruction to the trustees of your pension fund.
+- If you're over 55, consider the potentially serious tax implications of accessing your pension early - and always seek advice before you do this. - Do you have unused allowances from previous tax years that are due to expire soon? - Have you reviewed both your and your partner's pension contributions? - Can you afford to pay more into your pension? - Are you aware of the potential inheritance tax benefits of maximising your pension fund? - Review your letter of instruction to the trustees of your pension fund. - If you earn £50,000-£100,000 annually, contributing to a relief at source pension through your employer, you have probably overpaid income tax to HMRC.
+Given the 40% income tax bracket for your salary range, the default 20% relief at source on your pension contributions means you're missing out on 20% tax relief.